zeroincombenze/zerobug-test/midea/README.rst

 -------------------------

-|en| If you have a proposal to change on oh these modules, you may want to send an email to <cc@shs-av.com> for initial feedback.
+|en| If you have a proposal to change this module, you may want to send an email to <cc@shs-av.com> for initial feedback.
 An Enhancement Proposal may be submitted if your idea gains ground.

-|it| Se hai proposte per migliorare uno dei moduli, puoi inviare una mail a <cc@shs-av.com> per un iniziale contatto.
+|it| Se hai proposte per migliorare questo modulo, puoi inviare una mail a <cc@shs-av.com> per un iniziale contatto.

+|
+|

 Credits / Didascalie
 ====================